• Skip to primary navigation

 What is Kumpir?

-Kumpir is basically a baked potato with cheese, Turkish version of the UK's jacket potatoes.
-It is an extremely popular Turkish street food that is served with an endless amount of vegetarian and meat toppings, and often a sauce of some sort.
+It is a popular food in Turkey that is served with an endless amount of vegetarian and meat toppings, and often a sauce of some sort.

 Ingredients